emerriam/streetlights-deploy/README.md

  - Can't select groups of lights from table - this can be done with some "selected" tick boxes
  - API for sorting could be simpler
  - Sloppy parameter filtering in controller
+ - Should be able to pan to a marker when it's clicked on in the table